tim-degroot/drupal-gallery/README.md

 # drupal-gallery

 Working:
-- Main page shows links to all albums
+- Main page shows links to all albums, sorted and headered by year
 - Albums show all photographs

 Not working: